jimburton/CI505/labs/week1/Week1.md

 4. Write a (recursive) function `length :: [a] -> Int` which calculates the length of a list.
 Use pattern matching to write an equation for the empty list (what is its length?) and the case when the list contains elements.
-Recursively, the length a list with a head a tail is one plus the length of the tail.
+Recursively, the length of a list with a head and a tail is one plus the length of the tail.

 5. Write a function `drop :: Int -> [a] -> [a]`, where `drop n xs` returns `xs` with its first `n` elements removed.
 Make a function